b1on1kkk/front_dev_test_for_jun/README.md

 Second variant - clone this repo, enter command below and build project localy on you machine.

-<p style='color:red'>WARNING: THIS SOLUTION WORKS ONLY AND ONLY WHEN YOU HAVE INSTALLED DOCKER ENGINE ON YOUR MACHINE, IF YOU DON'T WANT SPEND TOO MUCH TIME TO INSTALL/SET IT UP - JUST CLICK THE LINK ABOVE.</p>
+<font color="red">WARNING: THIS SOLUTION WORKS ONLY AND ONLY WHEN YOU HAVE INSTALLED DOCKER ENGINE ON YOUR MACHINE, IF YOU DON'T WANT SPEND TOO MUCH TIME TO INSTALL/SET IT UP - JUST CLICK THE LINK ABOVE.</font>

 ```cmd
   docker-compose up -d